apache/spark/docs/sql-ref-syntax-ddl-drop-database.md

 ### **IF EXISTS**

-If specified will not throw any exception if no database exists.
+If specified, no exception is thrown when the database does not exist.

 ###  **RESTRICT**

-If specified will restrict dropping a non-empty database and is enabled by default.
+If specified, will restrict dropping a non-empty database and is enabled by default.

 ### **CASCADE**

-If specified will drop all the associated tables and functions.
+If specified, will drop all the associated tables and functions.